 The Blessing of the Athletes at 9:00 a.m. and 11:00 a.m.
 Old South Church, one of the oldest churches in America and “the Church of the Finish Line,” salutes one of the oldest and greatest races in the world.
 Each year hundreds of Marathoners join us for worship, where we pause to acknowledge the runners, their families, and volunteers, and ask God to bless them, to keep them safe from injury and harm, to give them perseverance, to instill in them a respect for each other, and to pray, in the words of the prophet Isaiah, that they may run and not grow weary, walk and not faint.

-On Marathon Monday (Patriot's Day), Old South’s campanile will fly 30’ banners in the colors of the Boston marathon.
-Each year we ring the Great Bell as the winners of the four elite competitions cross the finish line.
+On Marathon Monday (Patriot's Day), we ring our Great Tower Bell as the winners of the four elite competitions cross the finish line.

 Blessing of the Animals